apache/incubator-heron/website2/docs/extending-heron-scheduler.md

 ## Running the Scheduler

-To run the a custom scheduler, the implementation of the interfaces above must be specified in the [config](../../operators/deployment/configuration).
+To run the a custom scheduler, the implementation of the interfaces above must be specified in the [config](deployment-configuration).
 By default, the heron-cli looks for configurations under `${HERON_HOME}/conf/`.
 The location can be overridden using option `--config-path`.
-Below is an example showing the command for [topology submission](../../operators/heron-cli#submitting-a-topology):
+Below is an example showing the command for [topology submission](user-manuals-heron-cli#submitting-a-topology):

 ```bash
 $ heron submit [cluster-name-storing-your-new-config]/[role]/[env] \